Che Fu: Lifetime Achievement Award (2014)

 Fu's contribution to New Zealand music was recognised when he was awarded the Lifetime Achievement Award at the 2014 Pacific Music Awards.

 Personal life

-In 2011, Fu and his father Tigilau were featured in a documentary for Māori TV in which they travelled to their homeland of Mutalau, Niue for the first time together.
+In 2011, Fu and his father Tigilau were featured in a documentary for Māori Television in which they travelled to their homeland of Mutalau, Niue for the first time together.
 While in Niue, Fu married his long-time partner Angela McDonald.
 Fu and his wife have four sons, Loxmyn, Marley, Jeru, and Kaselle, whom they are raising in the Rastafarian faith.

 Fu is also a serious sneaker collector.
 Fu developed his love for sneakers in 1989 when he purchased his first pair of Air Jordan IV.
 Along with a few of his friends, including Dj Sir-vere, they created the PacHeat Crew and regularly organises the biggest sneaker swap meet events in New Zealand.
 One of his favourite sneakers is Air Jordan IV Retro Black Laser which he stated in New Zealand Sneakerhead Documentary 2021.